gnebehay/parser/README.md

 (8) num * num + num
 ```

-We see that in both examples the order in which the operators `+` and `*` are applied is the same.
+We see that in both examples the order in which the rules for operators
+`+` and `*` are applied is the same.
-It is perhaps slightly confusing that `+` appears first, but if you look at the resulting parse tree
+It is perhaps slightly confusing that `+` appears first,
+but if you look at the resulting parse tree you can convince yourself that
-you can convince yourself that this means that `*` needs to be evaluated first.
+the result of `*` flows as an input to `+` and therefore it needs to be computed first.

 Here, I used a left-most derivation of the input stream.
 This means that you would always try to replace the left-most symbol next